Points of Pride

 Serious about sustainability.The Association for the Advancement of Sustainability in Higher Education and the Princeton Review rank us among the top research universities nationwide for our commitment to leadership in sustainability.

 International intellectual leader.
-We rank among the top 200 programs worldwide in 18 academic disciplines, according to the 2014 QS World University Subject Ratings.
+We rank among the top 200 programs worldwide in 17 academic disciplines, according to the 2016 QS World University Rankings by Subject.

 Path to exciting careers.Our graduates work in such dynamic places as NASA, Google, Fenway Park, IBM, the Brooklyn Museum, CNN, General Electric, Alaska’s Denali National Park, Boston’s Beacon Hill, and Washington, D.C.’s Capitol Hill, to name a few.

 Top-tier athletics.UMass has 21 NCAA Division I sports teams.
-Four of them won Atlantic 10 Championships in 2015-16, with women’s lacrosse advancing to the Elite Eight round of the 2016 NCAA Championship.
-Wide receiver Tajae Sharpe was a 2015 All-American and a fifth-round NFL Draft pick by the Tennessee Titans.
+Four of them won Atlantic 10 Championships in 2015–16, with women’s lacrosse advancing to the Elite Eight round of the 2016 NCAA Championship.
+Former Minutemen in the pros include All-American wide receiver Tajae Sharpe, who plays for the Tennessee Titans, and Conor Sheary, who won a Stanley Cup with the Pittsburgh Penguins.

 Leading libraries.
 We have the largest public academic research library in Massachusetts.
 Our campus libraries boast the latest information technology and are hubs of scholarly activity.

 Global opportunities.1,200 UMass Amherst students study abroad in 70 countries each year.
-We integrate academically rigorous, personally rewarding, and socially responsible international opportunities into our program of study.
+We integrate academically rigorous, personally rewarding, and socially responsible international opportunities into our programs of study.

 Fantastic college town.Hiking, biking, museums, music, theater, history, food, and farms—it’s all in Amherst.
 Plus, we’re part of a local consortium of five nationally known colleges, which includes Amherst, Hampshire, Mount Holyoke, and Smith colleges.